gardehal/python-weather-fetch/README.md

 - - "-placename" or "-pn" + [String]: uses Google Maps Geocoding API to search for the [String], and fetches the forecast for that place.
 For multiple words, use quotes ("place name").
 - - "-coordinates" or "-c" + [Float] [Float]: fetches the forecast for the place at [Float] [Float] coordinates.
 - - "-update" or "-u": fetches the current forecast and updates hourly with the respective forecast.
+- - "-simple" or "-s" + [int] (optional): prints data in a simplified format: time, temprature, wind, rain.
+Optional argument for number of data collation sets printed.
 - - "-help" or "-h": prints this help text.

 ## My Thoughts